Did you know?

 The white rhino is makes a panting sound when communicating with its family group.

 A generally peaceful beast, a rhino has something of a prehistoric, Jurassic Park look about.

-Its springy gait belies its tank-like weight - an average of two tons.
+Its springy gait belies its tank-like weight (an average of two tons).
 In fact, this is the second largest animal on land, and like most charismatic mega fauna, is found only in Africa.

+Between 1958 and 1964, Dr Ian Player and a handful of men worked hard to relocate white rhinos from the Umfolozi Game Reserve in KwaZulu-Natal (a sanctuary for most of the population) to promote their conservation.
 Until then, no one knew how to transport rhinos.
 Dr Player asked a local doctor how much morphine it would take to drug a large animal like a hippo or rhino, and the medico snapped back irritably: ‘A bucketful man, a bucketful.